Wonders of the West Coast of the Spitsbergen to King’s Bay

 We will also be looking for the Arctic Reindeer that regularly shows up and will meet the amazing Morses of Poolypynten or Sarstanger.
 Perhaps we will have the chance to see polar foxes, seals and whales such as the Rorquals, Belugas, and we will most certainly come across the Lord of this region: the Polar Bear.

 We will discover many historical sites such as the remnants of polar expeditions dating from the early 20th century, former whaling sites of the 17th, 18th century, a former German meteorological station dating from the last world war, former trappers' huts and we will make a stopover at the NY ALESUND international scientific city.

-D9 to D10: Return to the magnificent Isfjorden Fjord, stopover at Trygghamna or Hymerbukta and finally visit the Russian mining town in Barensburg, still in activity.
+D9 to D10: Return to the magnificent Isfjorden Fjord, stopover at Trygghamna or Hymerbukta or visit the Russian mining town in Barensburg, still in activity.

 D11: Arrival at Longyarbyen last dinner on board

 D12: Disembarking early in the morning.